 - We're a member of the Obesity Health Alliance - a coalition of over forty organisations who have joined together to fight obesity.

-- We're working with Pro Bono Economics - who are helping us undertake health economics research.
+- We have been working with Pro Bono Economics - who have been helping us undertake health economics research.

-- We're also working with King's College London, Goldsmith's University, Kingston University and Huddersfield University - on research into health-behaviour change.
+- We have also been working with King's College London, Goldsmith's University, Kingston University and Huddersfield University - on research into health-behaviour change.